-The petition asks the court to direct the Criminal Investigation Department to formally present charges against Sallay or, if no sufficient charges can be established, to issue an appropriate order releasing him.
-Sallay was arrested in Peliyagoda on February 25 in connection with the CID investigation into the 2019 Easter Sunday attacks.
+Sallay filed the writ petition on April 6, asking the court to direct the Criminal Investigation Department to formally present charges against him or, if no sufficient charges can be established, to release him.
+He was arrested in Peliyagoda on February 25 in connection with the CID investigation into the 2019 Easter Sunday attacks.

 Respondents